rust-lang/rfcs/text/3245-refined-impls.md

 ### Automatic migration for the next edition

 We may want to upgrade the above lint to an error in 2024 or make refinement the default without any attribute at all.
-In either of these cases, we should have an automatic edition migration that rewrites users' code to preserve its semantics.
+In either case, we should have an automatic edition migration that rewrites users' code to preserve its semantics.
 That means we will replace trait implementations that look refined with the original API of the trait items being implemented.

 ### Documentation